Ultra short-term mutual funds are those funds that invest in fixed-income earning instruments of maturities up to six

 Many a times investing in ultra-short term mutual funds might be a jittery activity.
-In case tracking financial markets isn’t your thing and you are finding it too difficult to understand, then just go for ClearTax Save.
+In case tracking financial markets isn’t your thing and you are finding it too difficult to understand, then just go for ClearTax Invest.
 You can invest in hand-picked funds in a hassle free and paperless manner.